How to Start an LLC in New Mexico

 For more detailed help with completing the form, visit our New Mexico Articles of Organization guide.

-How long does it take to get an LLC approved?
+How long does it take to get a New Mexico LLC approved?
 LLC processing time is 2 business days.

 Step 4: Create A New Mexico LLC Operating Agreement

 Creating a New Mexico LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even single-member LLCs benefit from having an operating agreement.

 - Each member’s responsibilities

 - How existing members may transfer or terminate their membership

 - How profits and dividends will be distributed